Because families don't struggle with a lack of doctors; they struggle with follow-through.

 See how Medicare CCM compares to Averyn →

-Because we are non-clinical and family-directed, we can focus on execution instead of documentation; on follow-through instead of utilization rules.
-We're not tied to a single provider, network, or plan; which allows us to coordinate across all of them.
+Because we are non-clinical and family-directed, we don't advise you on what systems offer — we execute on what your family needs done.
+We're not tied to a single provider, network, or plan, which allows us to coordinate across all of them.

 This model lets us: